OpenRailAssociation/osrd-website/content/about/governance/index.en.md

 [^license]: As long as they don't modify the common tools without sharing their improvements.
 See the details of the [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.en.html) license.

 OSRD is currently developped by:
-- A team of full-time developpers at SNCF Réseau, financed by the European Union
+- A team of full-time developpers at SNCF Réseau, financed by SNCF Réseau, the French state and the European Union
 - Individual contributors

 ## The Open Rail Foundation